vonubisch/Cordova-PhoneGap-Babel-React-Hotloader-Webpack-OnsenUI-FontAwesome/README.md

 - Add missing modules to package.json
 - Make sure latest versions are used with NPM - any tool to check latest version and update?
 - Find out how I can reduce size, due to later building by PhoneGap, so exclude (which) node_modules?
-- Use ESlint, havent tried
+- Use ESlint, not implemented yet
 - Add a Editor config
 - Make sure it actually builds to an App
 - Clean up webpack config ??
 - Add more babel config ??
+- Fix console errors
+- Demo more UI stuff with OnsenUI-react
 - Remove a lot of junk like other icons, themes and modules
 - OnsenUI Form icons are messed up, other icon set?

 ## Start application
-Run via the CLI
+Run via the CLI:
 ```
 npm install
 npm run start